Top Moving Hacks for a Smoother and Cheaper Move

 Pack away as much as you can before you decide to spring for new cardboard boxes.
 You might be surprised to see how little you have left to actually pack!
 If you plan on keeping storage furniture like dressers and drawers, you can leave all the items inside.
 To prevent the cabinets and drawers from opening during the move, wrap the drawers/cabinets at least 2-3 times with plastic wrap.

-When it comes to packing your fragile items, use old newspaper, junk mail, or magazines and use it to individually wrap each glass and then crumble leftovers to fill in the empty space between glasses to prevent jostling during the move.
-You can also use things like your socks, towels, shirts, etc. to fill in these air gaps.
+When it comes to packing your fragile items, use old newspaper, junk mail, or magazines and use it to individually wrap each glass, and then crumble the leftovers to fill in the empty space between glasses to prevent jostling during the move.
+You can also use things like your socks, towels, shirts, etc., to fill in these air gaps.

 Keep Clothes on Hangers or in Drawers